Three techniques to adapt LLMs for any use case

 Prompt engineering can actually make operating an LLM less expensive if your well-crafted prompt yields a useful answer the first time rather than taking multiple tries.
 Unless your prompt is incredibly long, the larger input will only marginally increase the cost of invoking the model.
 Overall, prompt engineering is an inexpensive and effective way to get a wide range of behaviors from an off-the-shelf model.

-Level 2: Vector databases
+Level 2: Retrieval-augmented generation

 Use cases: document search, help center chatbots, domain-specific writing